shmoobalizer/nichi_rp_release/README.md

   shmoobalizer
   Swunglepord862
 <br>
-<b>Please give proper credit when using assets from this pack in your own public projects :)</b>
+#Please give proper credit when using assets from this pack in your own public projects :)